Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models

 \subsubsection{Captions Similarity Filter}

-The Captions Similarity Filter determines whether the two captions corresponding to the same bounding box coordinate are different.
+The Captions Similarity Filter determines whether the two captions of the same bounding box coordinates are different.
 We use CLIP to obtain text features and calculate the cosine similarity between them.
 When the score is low enough, we consider the two captions to be different.